Berri

 Berri faces educational challenges, with performance metrics placing it in the bottom quartile of areas assessed nationally

-The area's university qualification rate is 14.3%, significantly lower than Australia's average of 30.4%.
-Bachelor degrees are the most common, at 10.2%, followed by postgraduate qualifications (2.7%) and graduate diplomas (1.4%).
-Vocational credentials are prevalent, with 35.6% of residents aged 15+ holding them, including advanced diplomas (7.4%) and certificates (28.2%).
-Educational participation is high, with 25.7% currently enrolled in formal education: 10.9% in primary, 7.4% in secondary, and 2.1% in tertiary education.
+The area's university qualification rate is 14.3%, significantly lower than the Australian average of 30.4%.
+This presents both a challenge and an opportunity for targeted educational initiatives.
+Bachelor degrees are the most common at 10.2%, followed by postgraduate qualifications (2.7%) and graduate diplomas (1.4%).
+Trade and technical skills are prominent, with 35.6% of residents aged 15+ holding vocational credentials - advanced diplomas at 7.4% and certificates at 28.2%.

-Educational participation is notably high, with 25.7% of residents currently enrolled in formal education.
+Educational participation is high, with 25.7% of residents currently enrolled in formal education.
 This includes 10.9% in primary education, 7.4% in secondary education, and 2.1% pursuing tertiary education.

 Frequently Asked Questions - Education